 - Upload photos for clients to view only If you're uploading photos for viewing purposes only, then continue reading this tutorial.
 We'll provide step-by-step instructions on how to create a secure portal for each client in WordPress.

-Password Protected Categories: The best WordPress client portal plugin
+Introducing the best WordPress client portal plugin

 Step #1: Install and activate Password Protected Categories